rcasanovan/ReactNativeDemo/README.md

-# Products App
+# Refrescos App

-A React Native mobile application for managing product sales and payments, designed for flight services.
+A React Native mobile application for managing drink sales and payments, designed for flight services.
 Built with **MVVM (Model-View-ViewModel)** architecture using **MobX** for state management.

 ## 🏗️ Architecture